ThatQuiz Test Library Take this test now

 C) The field of view diameter

-D) The magnification power of the lens
+D) The distance between the lens and the specimen

 • 27.
 What is Köhler illumination?

-B) A technique for optimizing the light path in a microscope to produce a high-quality image
+C) A technique for optimizing the light path in a microscope to produce a high-quality image

 • 28.
 What type of illumination is used in a darkfield microscope?